Bam92/abelmbula/content/blog/learn-git-quick/index.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

 Git finds a file that is modified but not yet added for tracking.
 To do that you can use `git add <file>`.
-For simplicity I advice you to use:
+For simplicity I advise you to use:

 ```bash
 git add .  # dot at the end
 ```

-... to add any file that has been modified in our projet.
+... to add any file that has been modified in our project.

-Doing `git status` once again, git will tell you that your changes are ready for commit.
+Doing `git status` once again, git will tell you that your changes are ready to commit.

 Now is time to create our first commit.